MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/implementing-basic-logic/loops/for-each-loop.md

 # For each loop

-The **For each** loop iterates through a list (or data table, and stores the current item in a variable.
+The **For each** loop iterates through a list (or data table) and stores the current item in a variable.
 Its primary purpose is to get each item of a list (or row of a data table) and use it in other actions.

 ![The For each action.](../../media/for-each-loop/for-each-loop.png)